Theatre at the Center

-Founded in 1991, Theatre at the Center is a year-round professional theatre in Munster, Indiana.
-They bring a performing arts series, a children's theatre program, and serve as hosts for special programs that enhance cultural opportunities in Northwest Indiana.
-As part of the Ridgewood Arts Foundation, a 501(c)(3) not-for-profit company, it is Northwest Indiana's only professional equity theatre and is located 35 minutes from downtown Chicago.
+Theatre at the Center is a professional theatre in Munster, Indiana.
+Established in 1991, it operates year-round as Northwest Indiana's only equity professional theater.
+The theatre produces a mainstage performing arts series and a children's theatre program.
+It is operated by the Ridgewood Arts Foundation, a 501(c)(3) nonprofit organization, and is situated approximately 35 minutes from downtown Chicago.

+Mission

-The mission of Ridgewood Arts Foundation, Inc.’s Theatre at the Center is to fund the many worthy artistic endeavors within and near the Village of Ridgewood.
-This will enable us to encourage the further development of the arts within the community.
-These disciplines of the performing arts aim to be appealing, educational, and accessible to the entire community.
+The mission of Ridgewood Arts Foundation, Inc.’s Theatre at the Center is to "bring to The Center for Visual and Performing Arts, disciplines of the performing arts that are at once appealing, educational, and accessible to the entire community."

 Theatre at the Center's main stage season offers five productions annually.
-Many of Theatre at the Center's productions have been recommended by the Jeff Awards, celebrating excellence in Chicago theatre.
+More than forty of the theater's productions have been nominated for Jeff Awards, which are regional awards celebrating excellence in Chicago theatre.

-Theatre at the Center additionally offers Theatre for Young Audiences programming, presenting four productions annually.
+Additionally, Theatre at the Center offers Theatre for Young Audiences programming, presenting four productions annually.